 Cecil Jackson Cole was a social entrepreneur and a pioneer of his time, using his estate agency business to generate profits for charities to help meet society's needs.
 He co-founded Oxfam and many other charities, and was responsible for opening the UK's first charity shop and instilling business acumen in the running of Oxfam.
 To find suitable partners to set up his estate agency business with a social purpose, he put out an advert in 1946 from 'a company which gives a third of its profits to the staff, a third to charity and the remaining third for the organisation.'
 Cecil and his business partners Leslie Swain and Raymond Andrews were also involved in setting up the National Association of Estate Agents as a way of upholding good practice and high professional standards in UK Estate Agency.

 Urban Patchwork Co-director Tessa Gooding (pictured above after collecting the award) said, "We've formed with similar intentions to Cecil so it means a lot to have the potential of Urban Patchwork recognised through this award.
-We still have a long way to go to achieve the impact we set out to make and we are looking for people to help us get there, both through a voluntary advisory board we’ll be forming shortly and through our team – we are currently recruiting for a full-time Sales and Lettings Property Adviser, so come and join us!”
+We still have a long way to go to achieve the impact we set out to make and we are looking for people to help us get there.
+We are currently recruiting for a full-time Sales and Lettings Property Adviser, so come and join us!”